stacksjs/ts-pkgx/docs/packages/gomplateca.md

 # gomplate

-> Crafters of fine Open Source products
+> A flexible commandline tool for template rendering.
+Supports lots of local and remote datasources.

 ## Package Information